19th Air Force leadership visits the 33rd Fighter Wing

-U.S. Air Force Chief Master Sgt.
-Kristina Rogers, 19th Air Force command chief, coins Staff Sgt.
-Joshua McGirt, 33rd Maintenance Squadron metals technology journeyman, at Eglin Air Force Base, Florida, June 7, 2021.
-Rogers recognized McGirt for his exemplary work and expressed her gratitude for his dedication to the mission and the Air Force.
-(U.S. Air Force photo by Airman Leandra Garcia)
+From left, U.S. Air Force Airman 1st Class Molly Lascelles and Airman 1st Class Emily Scavoni, 33rd Aircraft Maintenance Squadron crew chiefs pose for a photo after being coined by Maj.
+Gen. Craig Wills, 19th Air Force commander, and Chief Master Sgt.
+Kristina Rogers, 19th Air Force command chief, at Eglin Air Force Base, Florida, June 8, 2021.
+Wills and Rogers recognized Lascelles and Scavoni for their exemplary work and dedication to the mission and the Air Force.
+(U.S. Air Force photo by Senior Airman Heather LeVeille)

 |Date Taken: